s4-iamkhan/ish-312-ec/README.md

 nw_order -c n AP3D1.bs.mid.suptree | nw_topology - | nw_display -s -w 1000 > AP3D1.bs.mid.suptree.Cl.svg -
 ```
 This will produce our gene trees with bootstrap support!
-# Domain Identification for Hox Proteins
+# Domain Identification for ARPC Proteins

 Now we are going to use RPS-BLAST to obtain the gene tree with domains within the protein sequences.